 I nodded and smiled politely, reassuring the concerned neighbor that we do in fact study math, despite spending plenty of time exploring outdoors.
 We were new to the neighborhood and I did not want to get off on the wrong foot at our very first meeting.
 Inside though, I was thinking, “Really?
 Did I ask for your permission to homeschool?
 No.” I have a few canned responses that help me to respond to homeschool criticism.

 Why do strangers think it is okay to question homeschool parents about our educational choices?

 Don’t they know that we have spent countless hours making sure that this is the best option for our family?
 Homeschool moms are pretty much the queens of internet research.
-We are also generally great at overthinking everything late at night.
+We are also generally great at overthinking everything.
+Especially late at night.

 Over our 7 years of homeschooling, I have experienced:

 - Neighbors reporting us to the school truancy officer because my 4 and 7 year old were riding their bikes after lunch on a school day.
 (Recess?)

 - Cashiers rudely questioning if I was sure my kids wanted to be homeschooled.
 (My kids don’t actually get to make the parenting decisions.
 Weird, I know.)

 - Random parents at playgrounds asking why I think I can do it better than ‘real teachers’.
 (I actually am a trained teacher, although I know many amazing homeschool parents who are not.
 Homeschool parents ARE ‘real’ teachers.)